mhalushka/miRge/README.md

 It was built with Python (v2.7.*) programming language and Python-relate libraries, including cutadapt(v1.11), biopython(v1.68), numpy(v1.11.3), scipy(v0.17.0), matplotlib(v2.1.1), pandas(v0.21.0), sklearn(v0.18.1), reportlab(v3.3.0) and forgi(v0.20). <br />
 The source code is hosted at: https://github.com/mhalushka/miRge-2.0.<br />
 If you do not use bioconda, miRge2.0 can be installed by pip:<br />
+1) pip install wheel (if package of wheel is not installed)
 1) python setup.py bdist_wheel<br />
 2) cd ./dist<br />
 3) pip install mirge-2.0-py2-none-any.whl<br />